kenpower/TicTacToeRefactoring_Worksheet/readme.md

  There are still a lot of “magic numbers” floating around.
  The winner() routine is full of them, and we still have a “9” in the main loop of bestMoveFor().
- What does "9" mean in this game.
+ What does "9" mean in this game?

  Also there is a lot of duplication in the winner() method. **Eliminate this duplication**